Please enter both an email address and a password.

 • Term time working

-To arrange any of these, local discussions are necessary between human resources, surgical colleagues and directorate management to ensure that the proposed working patterns will not adversely affect patient care, or cause undue detriment to other members of the surgical team.
+To opt for any of these flexible working options you should first discuss this with human resources, your surgical colleagues and your directorate management to ensure that the proposed working patterns will not adversely affect patient care or cause undue detriment to other members of the surgical team.

-Many Trusts support flexible working, to enable patient centred care to be delivered at more beneficial times and to increase efficiency and throughput.
-Examples of this include early bird and night owl clinics, 3 session theatre lists, and elective weekend working.
+Many Trusts support flexible working to enable patient-centred care to be delivered at more beneficial times and to increase efficiency and throughput.
+Examples of this include early bird and night owl clinics, three-session theatre lists, and elective weekend working.

 Annualised contracts

-An average clinical work schedule will take in to account when each Consultant is available for clinical work, excluding annual and study leave.
-The full-time equivalent contract is then extrapolated, to identify how many clinical sessions in theatre/endoscopy/clinic etc are required.
-Once this is established, the number of administration sessions and SPA sessions are agreed, and the total expected performance outcome for a one-year period is established.
+An average clinical work schedule will take into account when each Consultant is available for clinical work, excluding annual and study leave.
+The full-time equivalent contract is then extrapolated, to identify how many clinical sessions in theatre/endoscopy/clinic etc. are required.
+Once this is established, the number of administration sessions and supporting professional activity sessions (SPAs) are agreed, and the total expected performance outcome for a one-year period is established.
 A basic working pattern may be undertaken, with flexible sessions at a time of increased clinical demand.
 Alternatively, a totally flexible working pattern, using orphan clinics and lists can be offered.

 Once the agreed performance outcome is completed for the year, the contract is fulfilled.
 Annual leave is contracted at zero days, and can be taken flexibly to accommodates work flow patterns.